Notavatarkorra/notavatarkorra.github.io/skoo.md

-8 problems i observed this week:
+8 problems i observed this week and tell you way too much about me:

 1. ADHD
 - solution a: Hormonal testing to be made readily available to help diagnose